skx/overseer/systemd/README.md

 The expectation is:

 * You have overseer deployed as `/opt/overseer/bin/overseer`
-* Your local host is running MQ + Redis
+* Your local host is running Redis
 * You wish to execute all the tests available as `/opt/overseer/tests.d/*.conf`

 The goal is to: